Skip to main content

 FreeMarker language is available for database and REST API data sources:

-• For Connected Items: in field query and field template
+• in field template

-• For Custom Fields: in field query only
+• in field query/path

 This section is a subset of what you can do with FreeMarker.